PTV News Tonight

 PTV News Tonight is a Philippine television news broadcasting show broadcast by PTV.
-Originally anchored by Joee Guilas, Charms Espina and Catherine Vital, it premiered on September 7, 2020, replacing PTV News Headlines.
+Originally anchored by Joee Guilas and Charms Espina, it premiered on September 7, 2020, replacing PTV News Headlines.
+Espina and Jing Jamlang currently serves as anchors.
+The newscast airs from Monday to Friday at 9:00 p.m. to 10:00 p.m.
+(PST) on PTV and its livestreaming channels.

 History

 PTV News Tonight started airing as a daily nightly news program replacing PTV News Headlines, as part of programming changes in the network's news division.
 Originally slated for launch by August 3, 2020, the planned launch was suspended due to coronavirus infections in the PTV main office.
 This left the network airing hourly newsbreak PTV Balita Ngayon and the 6pm bulletin PTV News until disinfection operations and personnel recovery happened in September.

+On August 19, 2026, Charms Espina became the sole anchor of the newscast.